EventStore/documentation/docs/v6/event-sourcing/entities-as-streams.md

 }
 ```

-Most certainly, we'd also have an edge adapter, like HTTP that accepts commands
+We'd also have an edge adapter, like HTTP that accepts commands
 from the outside world, but it's out of scope for this article.

 ## Event-based entity